Alejandro-44/quickframe/README.md

 Another important aspect in this topic is the messages.
 QuickFrame has functions to launch messages for errors, warnings and inputs.
 In this case, you use `inputMessage` function to create an input dialog.
-Finally, to add those configurations to your GUI, you must call the previous function within the frame variable.
+To add these configurations to your GUI, you must call the previous function within the frame variable.

 ```kotlin
 val frame = buildFrame {